-Our scanplus GmbH subsidiary, which was acquired in December 2021 and has operated under the name q.beyond Cloud Solutions GmbH since 1 January 2023, has been included for the first time.
-Due to materiality considerations, the productive-data subsidiary, which was only acquired in November 2022, has not yet been included in climate accounting.
-Similarly, emissions caused by our Latvian subsidiary SIA Q.BEYOND have also not been included, as we are currently still implementing the processes required to record key figures.
+Our scanplus GmbH subsidiary, which was acquired in December 2021 and has operated under the name q.beyond Cloud Solutions GmbH since 1 January 2023, was included for the first time.
+Due to materiality considerations, the productive-data subsidiary, which was only acquired in November 2022, was not yet included in climate accounting.
+Similarly, emissions caused by our Latvian subsidiary SIA Q.BEYOND were also not included, as we still had to implement the processes required to record key figures.
 Furthermore, our Incloud Engineering GmbH subsidiary was merged into q.beyond AG in 2022.

 Our datac Kommunikationssysteme GmbH and q.beyond logineer GmbH subsidiaries were included for the first time in the 2021 financial year.
-Due to materiality considerations, the scanplus GmbH subsidiary, which was only acquired in December 2021, was not yet included in the $2021\,CO_2$ balance sheet.
+Due to materiality considerations, the scanplus GmbH subsidiary, which was only acquired in December 2021, was not yet included in the 2021 $CO_2$ balance sheet.
 The values for autogas have been corrected to petrol.